pandeiro/dog/README.md

 ### Beginning

     cd mywebapp
-    ./bin/dev-server
+    lein dev

-This will serve the current project at http://localhost:3000 (or you can pass an optional port to `./bin/dev-server`), auto-compile ClojureScript and auto-refresh on changes to the `app` directory.
+This will serve the current project at http://localhost:3000 (or whichever port is specified at `[:ring :port]` in `project.clj`), auto-compile ClojureScript and auto-refresh on changes to the `app` directory.

 ### Production